25 Famous Landmarks in Las Vegas, Nevada, Not to Miss

 Having taken obligatory pictures of this Vegas landmark, you can enjoy the Eiffel Tower Experience.
 This event includes going up the tower for a fancy French dinner and visiting the 46th-floor observation deck.
 It is one of the most romantic things to do in Las Vegas for couples.

-☂️ Discover the Paris Las Vegas on a tour
+☂️ Experience the Paris Las Vegas with a tour

 The Neon Museum